 Jury Finds Ex-White House Counsel Craig Not Guilty Of Lying To Government

-A federal jury found the prominent Washington lawyer Greg Craig, who worked for two Democratic presidents, not guilty on Wednesday of making false statements to the Justice Department about work he did for the Ukrainian government.
+A federal jury on Wednesday found the prominent Washington lawyer Greg Craig, who worked for two Democratic presidents, not guilty of making false statements to the Justice Department about work he did for the Ukrainian government.

-Jurors acquitted Craig after only about five hours of deliberations following a two-and-a-half-week trial.
+Jurors acquitted Craig after only about five hours of deliberations following a 2 1/2-week trial.

+"I want to thank the jury for doing justice," Craig said in a statement afterward.
+"I'm very fortunate to have the support of a loving family and many loyal friends who were steadfast during this ordeal.
+I will be forever indebted to the first-rate team of lawyers who represented me in this case."

 The case against Craig, a top Democratic attorney who worked for President Bill Clinton and later served as President Barack Obama's White House counsel, spun out of former special counsel Robert Mueller's Russia investigation.

-The verdict deals a setback to the Justice Department's efforts to aggressively enforce the Foreign Agents Registration Act, or FARA.
+The verdict deals a setback to the Justice Department's efforts to aggressively enforce the Foreign Agents Registration Act.
 The law, which for years was loosely enforced, requires those who are doing political or public relations work on behalf of a foreign entity to register.

 The prosecution of Craig was one of several FARA-related cases that emerged from Mueller's inquiry.